-The main deadline for registering for Year 9 (13+) entry is 1 May of Year 6, although there are distinct advantages to registering by the end of Year 5 (please see "The Admissions Process" section later).
-Harrow School also accepts 'late' applications between 1 May of Year 6 and 1 May of Year 7, although only outstanding candidates are considered at this stage as there are only very few places remaining.
+The main deadline for registering for Year 9 (13+) entry is 1 May of Year 6, although there are distinct advantages to registering by the end of Year 5 (please see The Admissions Process section).
+Harrow also accepts 'late' applications between 1 May of Year 6 and 1 May of Year 7, although only outstanding candidates are considered at this stage as there are only very few places remaining.